Please LIKE US on Facebook.

 Role of Volunteer Facilitators

-With the Hemlock Help Line 706-429-8010 SM as the central point of contact and coordination, Volunteer Facilitators in each county are the primary local vehicle for directly assisting other property owners.
+With the Hemlock Help Line 706-429-8010SM as the central point of contact and coordination, Volunteer Facilitators in each county are the primary local vehicle for directly assisting other property owners.
 They are trained in assessing HWA problems, explaining the control methods and options for getting the work done, setting property owners’ expectations, and helping property owners implement their chosen solution.
 Here's how the assistance opportunities generally flow.

 Volunteer Facilitators play a valuable role in serving as good-will ambassadors for the hemlocks and SGH, proactively spreading the word about the HWA problem and available solutions, and participating in educational events and charitable service projects.
-Click here to see the full Facilitator Job Description (updated 2/16/13), which describes the purpose of the Hemlock Help Program, role of Volunteer Facilitators, special training they receive, types of activities they can perform, and general flow as they provide assistance to others.
+Click here to see the full Facilitator Job Description (updated 2/15/15), which describes the purpose of the Hemlock Help Program, role of Volunteer Facilitators, special training they receive, types of activities they can perform, and general flow as they provide assistance to others.

 Because of the large geographic area in north Georgia which comprises the natural hemlock habitat and the diversity of conditions and local needs in various counties, Save Georgia’s Hemlocks has also developed a Lead Area Facilitator role to enhance communication, needs identification, resource identification, coordination, and tracking such that a higher level of service may be provided to communities.
-Click here to see the Lead Area Facilitator Job Description (updated 2/16/13).
+Click here to see the Lead Area Facilitator Job Description (updated 2/15/15).

 Volunteer Facilitator Materials

-■ Becoming a Professional Pesticide Applicator in Georgia (updated 4/7/12) -- This document is intended for individuals who may be considering getting a pesticide applicator license in Georgia.
+■ Becoming a Professional Pesticide Applicator in Georgia (updated 6/23/15) -- This document is intended for individuals who may be considering getting a pesticide applicator license in Georgia.
 It provides complete information on the licensing requirements for the three levels of licenses, obtaining the study materials and taking the exam, acquiring a business license and liability insurance, equipment and treatment materials, license renewal schedule, and a cost summary.

 ■ Expense Report & Reimbursement Request (updated 3/2/13) - Facilitators and Leadership Team members can use this Excel spreadsheet to request reimbursement for SGH-related expenses that were paid out-of-pocket.
 A copy of the transaction receipt should be attached and forwarded to the Treasurer.

-■ Participant Sign-In/Release & Waiver of Liability (3/3/13) -- This form is designed to serve as both a sign-in sheet and a Release and Waiver of Liability for all individuals participating in any way in a SGH project or outing.
+■ Sign-In/Release & Waiver of Liability for Adults (updated 11/7/17) -- This form is designed to serve as both a sign-in sheet and a Release and Waiver of Liability for all adults participating in any way in each SGH project or outing.
 Participants under the age of 18 must have a parent or legal guardian sign the form.
-It is a short version of the Volunteer Release & Waiver of Liability but contains all the key provisions.
+Note: If SGH is partnering with another organization, please use the joint form for adults.

 ■ Pesticide Acronyms -- A glossary of common (and not-so-common) acronyms used in the pesticide industry.